SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/cybereason_malop.md

 ### Enjoy your events

-Go to the [events page](https://app.sekoia.io/operations/events) to watch your incoming events.
+Go to the [Events page](https://app.sekoia.io/operations/events) and wait for your incoming events!